 Food colouring of your own taste!

 Mix the salt and flour.
-Mix the water. oil and coloring separately.
+Mix the water. oil and colouring separately.
 Gradually add the rest of the liquid slowly.
-It keeps for a long time in an airtight bag, please do post your creations to me!
+It keeps for a long time in an airtight bag.

 Have fun with water